sandervandevelde/iot-workshop/Azure.md

     ![alt tag](img/azure-function-app-custom-function.png)

-10. Select at the bottom `Or create your own custom function` or press `New function` to the left
+10. Select at the bottom `Create your own custom function` or press `New function` to the left
-11. We have to choose a template.
+11. We have to choose a 'trigger' template.
 Azure Functions are triggered by events in Azure.
 A list of possible triggers will be shown.
 At this moment there are 60+ Bash, Batch, C#, F#, JavaScript, Php, Powershell, and Python triggers.
 Select the `EventHubTrigger - C#` template

     ![alt tag](img/azure-function-app-eventhubtrigger.png)